metno/S-ENDA-documentation/source/architecture.rst

 The goal of the project is to make sure that all kinds of potential users of dynamical geodata will be able to find and use the data.
-There is a broad spectrum of users with varying expertise in data handling and domain knowledge when it comes to dynamical geodata.
+There is a broad spectrum of users with varying expertise in data management and domain knowledge when it comes to dynamical geodata.
 In the context diagram, we focus on *general* and *advanced users*.
 They are defined as follows:

-* **General user:** Any user interested in dynamical geodata.
+* **General User:** Any user interested in dynamical geodata
-* **Advanced user:** An experienced user who knows how to access and process data in their tool of choice.
-Besides the WebUI portals they need a machine-to-machine interface, so that they can integrate with their code or command line tools.
+* **Advanced User:** An experienced user who knows how to access and process data in their tool of choice (in addition to the WebUI portals they need a machine-to-machine interface, which they can integrate in their software or command line tools)

 Providers
 ---------

-* **Data provider:** Produces data with respective metadata and wants to make them discoverable and available to the users
+* **Data Provider:** Produces (meta)data and wants to make the (meta)data discoverable and available to users
-* **Service Provider:** Creates services that serve data and wants to make them discoverable and available to the users
+* **Service Provider:** Creates data services, and wants to make the data services discoverable and available to users

 Container diagram